whisklabs/docker-it-scala/README.md

 ## Typesafe Configuration

-`docker-testkit-config` enables you to use a typsesafe config to define your docker containers.
+`docker-testkit-config` enables you to use a typesafe config to define your docker containers.
 Just put an `application.conf` file in your classpath.